dell-cloud-marketplace/docker-rails-base/README.md

 ## Database Integration
 Database of your choice can easily be added to your rails application.
-SQLite is can be used for development otherwise for production the preferred database choices are MySQL and PostgreSQL.
-Below are MySQL and PostgreSQL integration for your reference.
+SQLite can be used for development otherwise for production the preferred database choices are MySQL and PostgreSQL.
+Below are MySQL and PostgreSQL integration for your reference, the intergration takes the perspective of running the commands within the container.

 ### MySQL